-Hand-coding is complex, as the amount of data increases and tasks become more complex.
-Many pages of SQL code for each data source, multiple scripts on duty of gathering data from different sources are hard to keep up-to-date.
-Moreover, they become more and more expensive in the long term perspective, while the productivity decreases.
+According to Rick, hand-coding is complex, because the amount of data increases and tasks become more complex.
+Numerous pages of SQL code are needed for each data source, therefore multiple scripts responsible for gathering data from different sources are hard to keep up-to-date.
+Moreover, this approach becomes more and more expensive in the long-term perspective, while the productivity decreases.

-ETL tools, while may seem costly on the initial level, use most of common processes, have many possibilities for transformation, and pre-built options to meet different levels of data integration tasks.
-So, in the long term they turn more productive and cost-cutting, as programmers don’t waste their time and you budget.
+On the contrary, ETL tools, which may seem costly initially, use most of common processes, have many possibilities for transformation, and empoy prebuilt options to meet different levels of data integration tasks.
+Many products offer functionality for data migration, data profiling, data quality, application consolidation, etc., to turn data into “comprehensive, consistent, clean, and current information.”
+So, in the long run, they turn out to be more productive and cost-efficient, since programmers don’t waste their time and your budget.

-Some more about the cost.
-The times of extremely expensive ETL tools have passed.
-Today various offerings are available for different budgets and needs.
-Moreover, there’s a range of open source data integration tools which are, according to experts from Gartner, are really good choice for standard ETL tasks.
+Besides, the times of extremely expensive ETL tools have passed.
+Today, various offerings are available for different budgets, configurations, and needs.
+Furthermore, there’s a range of open-source data integration tools, which are, according to experts from Gartner, are really a good choice for standard ETL tasks.

 Still, in another very interesting piece, Rick notes that today’s ETL market is limited by a small number of providers.
 However, that’s not because there’s nobody apart from those companies, but because many data integration vendors are simply invisible to potential buyers.